saikat-says-cool/judgi/MVP_PROGRESS.md

 - [x] **3.2.6 Voice Recorder Unresponsiveness:** Refactored the `VoiceRecorder` component (`src/components/VoiceRecorder.tsx`) to ensure its `useEffect` hook correctly manages the `MediaRecorder` lifecycle, preventing premature stopping and ensuring the "tick" button correctly triggers transcription after audio collection.
 This resolved the issue where the microphone button appeared unresponsive.
 - [x] **3.2.7 Supabase Client Warning**: Updated `SessionContext.tsx` to import and use the singleton Supabase client from `src/integrations/supabase/client.ts`, resolving the warning about multiple GoTrueClient instances.
 - [x] **3.2.8 React Router Warning**: Moved the navigation logic in `LandingPage.tsx` into a `useEffect` hook to prevent React warnings about state updates during the render phase.
+- [x] **3.2.9 Browser Retention/State Persistence**: Refined the `useEffect` dependencies in `ChatPage.tsx` and `CanvasEditorPage.tsx` to ensure that the component's state (chat messages, document content, etc.) is correctly loaded or reset based on the URL parameters (`conversationId` or `documentId`), preventing loss of context when navigating away and returning to a tab.
+- [x] **3.2.10 Vercel Deployment Syntax Error**: Fixed an "Unexpected ')'" syntax error in `src/pages/CanvasEditorPage.tsx` that was causing Vercel deployments to fail.

 ---